-[Consultant Note: Use local municipal standards, when they exceed these minimums.]

 The Contractor shall submit all required asphalt mix designs to the Consultant for review and acceptance a minimum of 10 Business Days before asphalt paving is scheduled to be undertaken.
 If for any reason the asphalt material is changed during the performance of the Work, the new mix design must be submitted to the Consultant for review and acceptance before the new hot mix asphalt is incorporated into the Work.
 The Contractor shall provide ample notice to the Consultant 2 Business Days in advance of paving operations to schedule testing and sampling.

 All Performance Graded Asphalt Cement (PGAC) used in the hot mix asphalt must be compliant with the requirements outlined in Table 1 of OPSS.MUNI 1101.